learn-co-students/conditionals-python-lab-data-science-alpha/README.md

 ### Conditionals and Loops

 Let's continue our work of conditionals by seeing how they can be combined with loops.
-So write a function called `open_restaurants` that takes as an argument a list of restaurants and returns only a list of only the restaurants that are not closed.
+So write a function called `open_restaurants` that takes as an argument a list of restaurants and only returns a list of restaurants that are not closed.

 ```python